TikhonJelvis/RL-book/book/chapter0/chapter0.md

 ### Learning Reinforcement Learning {#sec:learning-rl}

 Reinforcement Learning (RL) is emerging as a practical, powerful technique for solving a variety of complex business problems across industries that involve Sequential Optimal Decisioning under Uncertainty.
 Although RL is classified as a branch of Machine Learning (ML), it tends to be viewed and treated quite differently from other branches of ML (Supervised and Unsupervised Learning).
 Indeed, **RL seems to hold the key to unlocking the promise of AI**—machines that adapt their decisions to vagaries in observed information, while continuously steering towards the optimal outcome.
-It’s penetration in high-profile problems like self-driving cars, robotics and strategy games points to a future where RL algorithms will have decisioning abilities far superior to humans.
+Its penetration in high-profile problems like self-driving cars, robotics and strategy games points to a future where RL algorithms will have decisioning abilities far superior to humans.

 But when it comes getting educated in RL, there seems to be a reluctance to jump right in because RL seems to have acquired a reputation of being mysterious and exotic.
 We often hear even technical people claim that RL involves “advanced math” and “complicated engineering”, and so there seems to be a psychological barrier to entry.
 While real-world RL algorithms and implementations do get fairly elaborate and complicated in overcoming the proverbial last-mile of business problems, the foundations of RL can actually be learned without heavy technical machinery. **A key goal of this book is to demystify RL by finding a balance between A) providing depth of understanding and B) keeping technical content basic**.
 So now we list the key features of this book that enable this balance: